Physics-Informed Neural Operators for Cardiac Electrophysiology: Additional Experiments

 \subsection{Long Horizon Predictions}

-As described in Section~\ref{ssec:baselines}, we evaluated the performance of the spiral and spiral break-up models on long time horizon trajectories, extending the time horizon of the training trajectory by a factor of $\sim\times3$.
-The results are in agreement with Table~\ref{tab:baseline} in that the single-frame model tends to perform better for P2P evaluations whilst the multi-frame model outperforms the single-frame model for the roll-out evaluation scenario.
-As expected, due to the greater challenge of predicting a longer time horizon, the RMSE value is greater across all models compared to the baseline results, particularly for the spiral break-up model (primarily due to the difficult nature of predicting chaotic systems over a long time horizon).
+As described in Section~\ref{ssec:baselines}, we evaluated the performance of the spiral and spiral break-up models on long time horizon trajectories, extending the time horizon of the training trajectory by a factor of approximately $3$.
+The results tend to be in agreement with Table~\ref{tab:baseline_main} in that the PINO model is generally equivalent to or better than the FNO model.
+As expected, given the greater challenge of predicting over a longer time horizon, the RMSE is generally higher than in the baseline results, particularly for the spiral break-up model.
+This is primarily due to the difficulty of predicting chaotic systems over long time horizons, and suggests that enforcing the PDE as a soft constraint for learning wasn't sufficient to capture the evolved dynamics of the system.
 Visualisations of the P2P results can be seen in the main body of the text in Figure~\ref{fig:p2p-stable-chaotic}.